 Through each of these forms of support, NSHEN is committed to making connections, fostering relationships, and appropriately developing and using resources so that the ethics questions and concerns we encounter each day in practice are better identified and addressed.

-To learn more about ethics education, health policy, clinical ethics, and organizational ethics, click on the left hand menu.
+Read further to learn more about ethics education, health policy, clinical ethics, and organizational ethics.

 Organizational ethics, the ‘new kid on the block’ of health care ethics, addresses and critically appraises the ethics dimensions of decision making at multiple levels within health care organizations and government.
 It is primarily concerned with ethics-related issues that arise at senior leadership and management tables which may, in turn, have significant, frontline impacts on patients and citizens.
 Organizational ethics topics include the fair allocation of limited health resources; health priority setting; the disclosure of significant adverse events; ‘responsible partnering’ with private industry; and the non-constructive use of power in policy making.